Falling Waters, West Virginia

 Falling Waters is a census-designated place (CDP) on the Potomac River in Berkeley County, West Virginia, United States.
 It is located along Williamsport Pike (US 11) north of Martinsburg.
 An 1887 Scientific American article claimed that the first U.S. railroad was built in Falling Waters in 1814.
 The population was 1,440 at the 2020 census.

 History

 The community of Falling Waters was established in 1815.
 Because of its location between Hagerstown and Martinsburg on the Potomac River, Falling Waters is a predominantly residential community with numerous historic residences, some of which are listed on the National Register of Historic Places.

 Recently the community has had a boom in new residential construction as many people use Falling Waters as a bedroom community to commute to cities nearby and as far as Washington, D.C. and Baltimore.

+A 548 acre data center is planned for the area which would span up to 1.9 million square feet.
+The project received opposition for its perceived impacts on water, the ecosystem, noise, quality of life, and property values.